KrustyHack/ai-rules/README.md

 ## Manual Installation

-1. Download the `.mdc` files from this repository
+1. Download the `rules/` directory from this repository
-2. Copy them to your project's `.cursor/rules/` directory
+2. Copy its contents to your project root directory

-## Requirements

-- Git installed
-- Cursor IDE
-- Internet connection
+3. This will create the `.cursor/` folder structure with all rules

 ## Usage